 When floating an element there’s no need to add also “display: block” declaration as we often see.
 This is helpful for avoiding redundancy and save us one line of CSS.

-These are some CSS shorthand tips I often use and they are very helpful for me, when coding CSS.
-I hope they will also help you writing shorter, better CSS code.
+These are some CSS shorthand tips I often use as they are very helpful to write shorter and better CSS code.

 10 Web Usability tips for your website